 Courses are divided into two research areas: food nutritionology, and life modeling.
 The two research areas are aimed at organizing under a common theme of living environment the study of home economics by trying to combine education and research.
-After enrollment, we will deepen research with specialized expertise in each area, but in particular we have set up "Special Life Environment Studies 1, 2, and 3" as common courses tailored to the purpose of majors.
-And consideration is taken to integrate the study of living environment from a brand new perspective.
+After enrollment, we will deepen research with specialized expertise in each area, but in particular, we have set up "Special Life Environment Studies 1, 2, and 3" as common courses tailored to the purpose of majors.
+And consideration is taken to integrate the study of the living environment from a brand new perspective.

 Food Nutritionology Field

-In the field of food nutritionology, we conduct research on food and nutrition such as measurement of chemical substances contaminating the living environment around us, evaluation of safety, approaches to prevent or mitigate lifestyle diseases, and relationships between functions and structures of nutritional components (proteins, fats, etc).
+In the field of food nutritionology, we research food and nutrition such as measurement of chemical substances contaminating the living environment around us, evaluation of safety, approaches to prevent or mitigate lifestyle diseases, and relationships between functions and structures of nutritional components (proteins, fats, etc).

-Life Modeling Field
+Life Design Field